 Changes to this statement

 acet UK reserves the right to amend this privacy statement.
-The most up to date version will be always be available on our website at www.acet-uk.com.
+The most up-to-date version will always be available on our website at www.acet-uk.com.

 acet UK collects computer identification data about you during your use of our website by placing various cookies on your computer or mobile device.

 By continuing to use our website, you consent to us placing the cookies described in this Cookies Policy on your computer or mobile device.